Fortnite and gaming

 2018 E3, Fortnite shows gaming is alive and well

 While free to play, Fortnite took in $126M in revenue last February from the purchase of in-game vanity items.
-These items provide zero player benefit other than customizing the player’s character appearance or emote.
+These items provide zero player benefit other than customizing the player’s character appearance.